tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Installations, setups and usage.md

 ## Step 5: Starting runs on the ML-OPS platform instances

-- If the change is made on the development branch, it will trigger a run on the local installation
-- If the change is on the staging or production branch, it will trigger a run on the full installation

 To test the notebook-based pipelines:
 - Make a commit that modifies a file in the notebook folder on the choosen branch
 - The pipeline will start by executing the notebook-based workflow